fnune/fnune.github.io/_posts/2021-01-28-space-between-items-with-and-without-flexbox-gap.markdown

 ### Flexible grid

-We can achieve a very similar result using Grid:
+We can achieve a very similar result using a Grid layout:

 ```css
 .boxes {